mononoken/connect-four/README.md

 I just recently read '99 Bottles of OOP' by Sandi Metz, so I am also hoping to apply the principles from that book in this project as well.
 These include working horizontally, reaching Shameless green, refactoring under green, SOLID principles, and many more concepts.

+2022-08-26 Day One Night
+I realized I fucked up and at the very start already forgot the proper steps.

+Sandi Metz recommended reaching Shameless Green incrementally.
+I tried to find abstractions quickly and wrote a bunch of tests before writing any code.
+Instead, I should have written a test, written code, then written another test, and refactored or added code.

+At least I got to practice Git a bit instead of just scrapping the file.

+I will still start with Board, but this time incrementally use TDD to reach Shameless Green.

+2022-08-26 Day One
 Ideas:
 - Board#columns, Board#display, #Board#drop, #Board#win?
 - Process: